godaddy/gasket/packages/gasket-plugin-docs/README.md

 true.

-Additional data is available to handlers to help with transformations which can be read about in the [DocsTransformHandler] API.
+Additional data is available to handlers to help with transformations which can be read about in the `docsTransformHandler` API.

 #### Modules